oroinc/documentation/user/back-office/dashboards/widgets/campaigns-by-close-revenue.rst

 Campaigns by Close Revenue
 --------------------------

-The Campaigns by Close Revenue widget shows the top 5 campaigns that generate the most income.
+The Campaigns by Close Revenue widget shows the top five most income-generating campaigns.

 .. image:: /user/img/dashboards/campaign_revenue.png
    :alt: A sample of the Campaigns by Close Revenue widget